Lele521/ucsb-cs56-f17.github.io/_lab/lab02.md

 -   Make them private, since they are helper methods and no code outside the class should be using them.
 -   Make them public, so that they can be easily unit tested.

-My suggestion is: make them private UNLESS you write units tests.
-And writing units tests is a VERY GOOD IDEA.
+My suggestion is: make them private UNLESS you write unit tests.
+And writing unit tests is a VERY GOOD IDEA.
 But, that's up to you.

 ### Additional debugging help